-Lynda Tran is a Founding Partner and the firm’s chief public affairs and communications strategist.
-She has developed public engagement strategies for a variety of campaigns, companies, and causes across the globe -- including the Environmental Defense Fund, United Way Worldwide, Families Against Mandatory Minimums (FAMM), the Economic Security Project, Ready for Hillary, OneVoice, D.C.
-Public Schools, and some of the country's most-watched congressional and gubernatorial races.
+Lynda Tran is a Founding Partner at 270 Strategies and the firm’s chief public affairs and communications strategist.
+She has developed public engagement strategies for a variety of campaigns, companies, and causes across the globe – including the Environmental Defense Fund, United Way Worldwide, Families Against Mandatory Minimums (FAMM), the Economic Security Project, Ready for Hillary, OneVoice, D.C.
+Public Schools, and some of the country’s most-watched congressional and gubernatorial races.
 She serves on the Advisory Board for political technology incubator Higher Ground Labs and for Battleground Texas, where she helps guide the grassroots organization’s national communications efforts.

 A CBS News Political Contributor and columnist and frequent commentator, Lynda regularly appears in major national and international broadcast, print, and interactive news media.
 She has been featured on Glassceiling.com as part of its running series on female leaders and was also profiled by Modernae Woman.